kerrjo/CalendarAppU/README.md

 The Free version requires Y M and D.   Y and M would have been cool, but oh well.

 ## Usage

+Before ripping through many months, tap happy, be aware there are limited requests available with the api key submitted.

-Because of the limited bandwidth, i considered cancelling service calls.
+And Because of the limited bandwidth, i considered cancelling service calls.
 Typically I like to use a shared instance to handle service requests.
 I implemented both and tested with both.
 Finally ended up with using the noncancelling version.

 I have limited the days to specific days in `HolidayServiceHandler`
 ```